abelbrencsan/boiled-page-autocomplete-component-script/README.md

 ##### Destroy autocomplete

 `destroy()` - Destroy autocomplete.
-It removes all related attributes and events, autocomplete from the DOM.
+It removes autocomplete, all related attributes and events,  from the DOM.